 If you are undecided about adopting or rescuing a dog, and in particular a German Shepherd, this article might help you come to a decision.

-The reality is there are many perfectly sociable and loving dogs in shelters and rescues out there waiting to give you their love, in exchange for yours.
+But, there are many perfectly sociable and loving dogs in shelters and rescues out there waiting to give you their love, in exchange for yours.

 Although adoption might seem daunting, or have a stigma or myth attached to it that all adoption dogs are damaged, these things are far from the truth.